Chart Color Schemes

 Lloyd is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-The dwelling structure in Lloyd, as per the latest Census, consisted of 95.4% houses and 4.6% other dwellings (semi-detached, apartments, 'other' dwellings).
-In comparison, Regional NSW had 82.6% houses and 17.4% other dwellings.
-Home ownership in Lloyd was at 22.5%, with the remaining dwellings either mortgaged (55.7%) or rented (21.8%).
-The median monthly mortgage repayment in Lloyd was $1,803, above Regional NSW's average of $1,733.
-The median weekly rent figure in Lloyd was recorded at $420, compared to Regional NSW's $330.
-Nationally, Lloyd's mortgage repayments were lower than the Australian average of $1,863, while rents were substantially above the national figure of $375.
+In Lloyd, as per the latest Census evaluation, 95.4% of dwellings were houses with the remaining 4.6% comprising semi-detached properties, apartments, and other types.
+This contrasts with Regional NSW's figures of 82.6% houses and 17.4% other dwellings.
+Home ownership in Lloyd stood at 22.5%, with mortgaged dwellings accounting for 55.7% and rented ones making up 21.8%.
+The median monthly mortgage repayment in the area was $1,803, exceeding Regional NSW's average of $1,733.
+Meanwhile, the median weekly rent in Lloyd was $420, higher than Regional NSW's figure of $330.
+Nationally, Lloyd's mortgage repayments were lower than the Australian average of $1,863, while rents were substantially higher at $375.

 Frequently Asked Questions - Housing